grum-tez/battle-arena/README.md

 ### Frontend updates:
 - After making updates to the frontend, you can check for compilation errors in the usual way by running yarn build in the frontend workspace/folder.
 Github actions will run this as part of the automatic deployment action on push to main in any case.

+### Console errors
+On my last update, I observe errors in the developer console for chrome: `Uncaught (in promise) TypeError: Cannot read properties of null (reading 'domains')`, related to `replaceReferrals.js`, a chrome extension file.
+I also observed a similair error on the better call dev site, so my current guess it is an issue with the temple wallet extension or something about my local setup.
+As these didn't effect functionality, I didn't try to chase the bug down.